LogtalkDotOrg/logtalk3/coding/NOTES.md

 panel.

-You may notice that support for some text editors, notably for Windows-only editors, is rather poor.
+You may notice that support for some text editors, notably for Windows-only editors, is relatively poor.
 Depending on the text editor, proper syntax highlighting support for Prolog and Logtalk may require support for regular expressions with zero-width look-ahead and look-behind assertions, which some editors lack.